 Dawn Departure on a Private Gorilla Trek for Two

 We arose before dawn and were driven for an hour over bumpy winding dirt roads to reach the starting point for the hike.
 We arrived at the trail head around 8 am.
 By the time we got checked in, had our passports and gorilla permits verified (which we'd booked several months in advance for $600 USD per person in season), and got all our gear together, it was 8:30.
-We set out to track the Nkuringo family on a beautiful misty Ugandan morning in December.
+We set out to track the Nkuringo family of gorillas on a beautiful misty Ugandan morning in December.
 We were thrilled that it didn't rain on the day of our gorilla trek especially since it had been pouring rain the day before.

 Our Gorilla Tracking Entourage